LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/BestPractices/support-small-talk.md

 1. In Conversation Builder, create a new bot.
 By default, Small Talk is turned on for your account.
 And any new bot that you create has it turned on too.
 2. Use the new bot to evaluate the default behavior.

+### Info for Accessibility users

+#### Process flow for Small Talk

+When the feature is on, the flow is as follows:

+1. When a consumer message is received, check it for a match to a pattern or intent (with a match of GOOD or better) in a dialog starter in the bot or in the bot's group, if one exists.
+    * If Yes, trigger the dialog flow.
+    * If No, proceed to step 2.
+2. Check the consumer's message for a match to small talk.
+    * If Yes, proceed to step 3.
+    * If No, send the fallback response.
+3. Check the consumer's message to see if it contains more than one sentence or if it's greater than 100 characters.
+    * If Yes, send the fallback response because the small talk is inconsequential alongside the consumer's intentful message.
+    * If No, send the bot's response to the small talk.